 - Develop problem-solving skills: Research indicates that strategic games and role-playing games may help develop and enhance problem-solving skills in children (3).
 It can help the child learn the skill to develop an overall strategy with the available resources.

 - Improve attention and working memory performance: Research indicates that playing a target-oriented action video game could be one of the approaches to help your child develop the skill of selective information processing.
+Playing video games, particularly action and simulation games, can also help improve attention span and enhance motor skills.
 This skill is important to use information in the best way to navigate through complex and dynamic environments (4).